tilburgsciencehub/website/content/topics/Analyze/causal-inference/introduction/synthetic-control-methods-intro.md

 ```
 {{% /codeblock %}}

-Here, we create the first set of predictors for the model.
+Here, we create the first set of predictors for the model using the `generate_predictor` function.
 These predictors are the average log income, retail price of cigarettes, and the proportion of the population between 15 and 24 years of age over the period 1980-1988.

 We then add another predictor for beer consumption: